 Beginning as a trading port for the Kingdom of Sunda in the 4th century, Jakarta attracted the attention of the Dutch colonists, who coined the new name, Batavia and installed it as their colonial capital during the 17th and 18th centuries.
-After independence in 1945, the city reverted to its original name and emerged as a symbol of the new nation's hard fought freedom and its rich and diverse cultural heritage.
-If the Indonesian history and art interests you, don't skip a visit to the National Museum, with sections dedicated to the origins of Indonesian mankind, treasures and textiles.
+After independence in 1945, the city reverted to its original name and emerged as a symbol of the new nation's hard-fought freedom and its rich and diverse cultural heritage.
+If you are interested in the history and art of Indonesia, don't skip a visit to the National Museum, with sections dedicated to the origins of Indonesian mankind, treasures and textiles.
 Take in the Medan Merdeka (Liberty Square), one of the largest squares in the world, where you'll find the impressive 132m high National Monument.
 The observation platform at the top will greet you with lovely views across the city, while the small museum attached provides a fascinating insight into the struggle for independence.
 If you have more time, pay a visit to the neo-gothic Catholic cathedral and the Istiqlal Mosque, the largest in Southeast Asia.

 Explore Java's scenery, temples and a tropical island whilst staying in some of Indonesia's very best accommodation.